Chickenpox (varicella) vaccine

 Children should receive the chickenpox vaccine as part of their routine childhood vaccinations.

-Adolescents and adults who have not already been vaccinated or had the disease should consider getting the chickenpox vaccine to avoid catching chickenpox as an adult when symptoms can be more severe.
+Adolescents and adults who have not already been vaccinated or had the disease should consider getting the chickenpox vaccine.
+This will protect them from getting chickenpox as an adult when symptoms can be more severe.

 Who should not have the vaccine?

-The chickenpox vaccine is a live vaccine and therefore not recommended in pregnancy.
+The chickenpox vaccine is a live vaccine and therefore not recommended during pregnancy.

 It’s also important to tell your doctor or immunisation provider if you have experienced: